syntax-tree/hast-util-to-mdast/readme.md

 **Importance** and .
 ```

-To ignore a specific element from HTML, set `data-mdast` to `ignore`:
+To ignore a specific element from the HTML source, set `data-mdast` to
+`ignore`:

 ```html
 <p><strong>Importance</strong> and <em data-mdast="ignore">emphasis</em>.</p>